 A member of the Nebraska Athletics senior administration since May 2003, Marc Boehm (pronounced BAME) serves as executive associate athletic director and is the top assistant to the athletic director.
 Boehm fulfills the director's responsibilities in his absence and also serves as the department's chief operating officer.

 Boehm oversees the efforts of several areas within athletics, including marketing, media relations, HuskerVision, facilities and events.
-Boehm also oversees the Nebraska men's and women's basketball programs and the Husker soccer program.
+Boehm also oversees the Nebraska men's and women's basketball programs.
 He also played a major role in the athletic department's negotiations for its contract extension with IMG College Sports.
 To date, it is the largest multi-media rights contract in college athletics.

-Boehm was instrumental in conceptualizing and developing the Husker Nation Pavilion, which quickly became the premier pregame event around home football games.
+Boehm, who played a significant role in aiding Nebraska's functional transition to the Big Ten Conference in 2011-12, was also instrumental in conceptualizing and developing the Husker Nation Pavilion, which is the premier pregame event around home football games.

 Boehm also took the lead role in obtaining First National Bank and Ameritas as premier sponsors for the Nebraska Athletic Department for a combined deal worth more than $7 million over a three-year period.
 First National Bank and Ameritas joined Verizon, Pepsi and adidas as premier corporate sponsors for Husker athletics.